 Update: The built-in or custom attribute values of a previously updated requirement were changed.

 Move: A requirement was moved in the requirement hierarchy.

 Reorder: A requirement was reordered with respect to its sibling requirements.

-Before importing requirements into Simulink Requirements, ensure that your requirements in the requirements document have persistent and unique custom IDs that do not change across document versions.
+Before importing requirements into Simulink Requirements, make sure that your requirements in the requirements document have persistent and unique custom IDs that do not change across document versions.
 The Update operation otherwise matches unrelated requirements and displays more differences between document versions than actually exist.

 Follow these guidelines when importing requirements from Microsoft® Word documents:

 Use bookmarks for requirement custom IDs.
 You can then add content to the document while maintaining requirement references.
 If you use section headings as requirement custom IDs, changing the document can result in unresolved links when updating requirements.

 If you import requirements into a requirement set on one computer and update your requirements on a different computer with a different set of fonts or styles installed, additional changes to the requirement descriptions may be tracked.
 These changes occur because the font or style is embedded in the HTML descriptions of the requirements.

 Before you execute update requirements, convert documents that you created in an older version of Microsoft Word to the current version.
 This conversion prevents Microsoft Word from inserting spurious whitespaces in your requirements document.

 In Microsoft Word, resolve issues related to the Trust Center or pending updates if you encounter any errors during the Import or Update operations.
 These issues might cause Microsoft Word to block incoming connections from MATLAB® .